Funerals and tangihanga

 Arranging the funeral

-Usually, families are happy to hand control of funeral arrangements over to a funeral director.
+Sometimes, families hand control of funeral arrangements over to a funeral director.
 However, you don’t have to do this; you and other immediate family may want to be more actively involved in the final arrangements as part of your grieving process.

 Using a funeral director